 I am woman hear me roar!
-Women, just like men love to indulge in a varity of different water sports.
-Up until the last 20 years there have not been a lot of choices for them to do the activities that they love for long, because they would often be restricted by their PFD.
-If you happened to have big boobs but had a more petite figure you would have to lug around a bulky pfd designed specifically for men.
+Women, just like men, love to indulge in a variety of different water sports.
+Up until the last 20 years, there have not been a lot of choices for them to do the activities that they love for long.

-Fastforward to present day and there are a varity of PFD’s designed specifically for women that do not make you feel constricted in your chest area while you are doing activties from paddling paddle boards, to hanging off a boat on water skis.
+Fast Forward to present day and there are a variety of life jackets designed just for women that do not make you feel constricted in your chest area while you are doing activities from paddling paddle boards, to hanging off a boat on water skis.

-You also want to make sure it has safety features including reflective strips to make sure you can be easily spotted by others as well as a place to securely store your radio or GPS.
-A bright colored PFD will also help to make sure other boaters and rescue crew can spot you easily.
+You also want to make sure it has safety specs including reflective strips to make sure you can be easily spotted by others as well as a place to securely store your radio or GPS.
+A bright-colored life vest will also help to make sure other boaters and rescue crew can spot you easily.

 Type I PFD